YarboJanks/buffered.io/source/_posts/2012-02-15-webmachine-erlydtl-and-riak-part-4.markdown

 There's little Riak-specific work going on this post as we're focusing on front-end user management.
 Other than a bit of refactoring the Riak code remains the same as in Part 3.
 In Part 5 (coming soon) we'll be writing snippets to Riak and associating them to users who have logged into the application via Twitter.

+**NOTE**: I'll no longer be using `localhost` in URLs and will instead be using the loopback address, `127.0.0.1`.
+The main reason is because we'll be interacting with Twitter which requires a "proper" address to be used when setting up.
+A secondary reason is the use of cookies.
+If I accidentally leave `localhost` somewhere in the post (or in the images) please let me know.

 Again, be warned, this post is a bit of a whopper!
 So get yourself a drink and get comfortable.
-Here we go!
+Here we go...

 Another Slight Refactor
 -----------------------

-Now that we're at the stage where Riak is going to get used more often we need to do a better job of handlng and managing the connections to the cluster.
-Ideally we should pool a bunch of connetions and reuse them across different requests.
+Now that we're at the stage where Riak is going to get used more often we need to do a better job of handling and managing the connections to the cluster.
+Ideally we should pool a bunch of connections and reuse them across different requests.
 This reduces the overhead of creating and destroying connections all the time.
 Initially we're going to make use of Seth's [Pooler][] application (with a slight modification) to handle the pooling of Riak connections for us.

 ### Fixing HAProxy ###